bhisaac/5eFP/5eFP-SRD.md

 **Resilience.** Choose and gain one species trait:
 - Your MAX wounds increases by +1.
-- You have advantage on saving throws against poison, and you have resistance against poison damage.
+- You have advantage on ability checks against poison, and you have resistance against poison damage.

 ## Human